What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Extensive sampling is expected regardless of risk

-Over-interpreting the condition often results in unnecessary investigation scope and avoidable delays.
+Over-interpreting the condition often leads to unnecessary investigation scope and avoidable delays.

 How to Respond Without Triggering Scope Creep